matteo14c/CorGAT/README.md

 ## Functional annotation: adding functional elements!

-Functional genomic elements in the genome of SARS-CoV-2 are specified by a four columns tabular format file called annot_table.pl.
+Functional genomic elements in the genome of SARS-CoV-2 are specified by a five columns tabular format file called annot_table.pl.
 This file can be used to specify additional functional elements and/or use a personalized annotation.
-The file has a very simple format: for every element, the first two columns specify the start and end coordinate on the genome.
-The third column defines the functional class.
-At the moment 2 different classes are supported: protein coding sequence (CDS) and non-coding (nc).
-The fourth column is optional and contains an additional comment/name for the functional elements.
+The file has a very simple format: for every element:
+1. The first two columns specifies the name of the element
+2. The second the start position
+3. The third the end coordinate on the genome.
+4. The fourth the type of the functional element (class, currently 4 distinct classes are supported)
+5. The last column contains additional/optional annotations.

+Columns are separated by tabulations.
+At the moment 4 different classes of functional elements are supported: protein coding sequence (cds); regulatory elements (reg); cleavage sites of SARS-CoV-2 polyproteins (clv) and finally annotation of sites assocaited with epigenetic modifications (epi).
+Please refer to the [readthedocs](https://corgat.readthedocs.io/en/latest/func_annotation.html#functional-annotation-adding-functional-elements "Adding elements") for a more detailed description of the file and how to modify it.

 Currently the Galaxy version does not allow the specification of additional annotations.
+While in the docker version the file can be found under: */export/galaxy_wrapper/funct_annot* .

 ## For impatient people